endless-snowfall/leetcode/src/leetcode/problems/problem00261/README.md

 ##Overall:
   - Space: O(2n)
-  - Time: O(n)
+  - Time: O(n^2)

-# Tags: Medium, Trees, Graphs, Queues, Sets
+# Tags: Medium, Trees, Graphs, Queues, Sets, Quadratic

 # Notes:
-  -
+  - Not removing the symmetric edge would cause the false detection of cycles.
+  - It's not actually necessary to remove the "forward" edge since we will never allow ourselves to reprocess the same node again.